 The Springfield Water and Sewer Commission is pleased to open the Ludlow Reservoir area to limited public access.
 Please note that this area is different from a park – it is a public drinking water supply.

-NOTICE: Planned tree harvesting is slated to begin on or around March 1, 2019.
-All areas beyond the two-mile mark on the paved recreational trail will be closed in the interest of public safety during tree harvesting.
-The closure is effective on March 1, 2019 until further notice.
+NOTICE: Planned tree harvesting is ongoing as of September 2019.
+All areas beyond the 1.75 mile mark on the paved recreational trail will be closed in the interest of public safety during tree harvesting.
+The closure is effective until further notice.
 Please call 413-452-1302 with any questions.

 - Background and information on planned forest management activities in Ludlow Reservoir